Dan DeVos: Sports

 DeVos also is former owner of the Arena Football League's Grand Rapids Rampage.
-Under his ownership, the Rampage won Arena Bowl XV in 2001, defeat the Nashville Kats, 64-42.
+Under his ownership, the Rampage won Arena Bowl XV in 2001, defeat the Nashville Kats, 64–42.

 He currently serves on the board of directors for the West Michigan Sports Commission.

-Leadership
+Personal

 DeVos is a member of the board of trustees at Northwood University (Midland, MI), vice chairman of the executive committee for the Grand Valley State University Foundation (Allendale, MI), and a member of the board of trustees for the Hope Network Foundation.